skilld-labs/kaizer/scripts/theme-generator/README.md

 Drupal's responsive images.

-Based on [Breakpoints in Drupal](https://www.drupal.org/docs/theming-drupal/working-with-breakpoints-in-drupal) you have already pre-defined `theme_name.breakpoints.yml` in theme with some pre-defined breakpoints after installation of your new theme.
-So you can simply use these breakpoints in Drupal for responsive image groups, but you also can use them from CSS or JS.
+Based on [Breakpoints in Drupal](https://www.drupal.org/docs/theming-drupal/working-with-breakpoints-in-drupal) you have already pre-defined `theme_name.breakpoints.yml` file in theme with some pre-defined breakpoints after installation of your new theme.
+Of course your custom design system can have own breakpoints system, but if it's not - you can simply use default breakpoints provided by our theme generator.
+You also can use breakpoints from CSS or JS.

 Usage in CSS:
 ```